Survey calibration for causal inference: a simple method to balance covariate distributions: Simulation results

-\begin{itemize} \item IPS -- identity, exponential and projection approach (denoted as IPS (ind), IPS (exp) and IPS (proj)), \item CBPS -- just- and over-identified with balancing means (denoted as CBPS (j) and CBPS (o)), \item DPS -- just- and over-identified with balancing means and quartiles (denoted as DPS (j MQ) and DPS (o MQ)), \item DPS -- just- and over-identified with balancing means and deciles (denoted as DPS (j MD) and DPS (o MD)), \item DPS -- just- and over-identified with balancing deciles only (denoted as DPS (j D) and DPS (o D)). \end{itemize}
+\begin{itemize} \item IPS -- indicator, exponential and projection-based approach proposed by \citet{sant2022covariate} (denoted as IPS (ind), IPS (exp) and IPS (proj)), \item CBPS -- just- and over-identified with balancing means proposed by \citet{imai2014covariate} (denoted as CBPS (j) and CBPS (o)), \item DPS -- just- and over-identified with balancing means and quartiles (denoted as DPS (j MQ) and DPS (o MQ) respectively), \item DPS -- just- and over-identified with balancing means and deciles (denoted as DPS (j MD) and DPS (o MD) respectively), \item DPS -- just- and over-identified with balancing deciles only (denoted as DPS (j D) and DPS (o D) respectively). \end{itemize}

 To compare balance of distributions we use the same metrics as \cite{sant2022covariate}, i.e.

 \begin{itemize} \item the Cramér-von Mises related statistic (denoted as CVM)

 \item the Kolmogorov-Smirnov related statistic (denoted as KS)